Jeomon/Meta-Agent-with-More-Agents/src/agent/react/prompt.md

 - **Never make a tool call without verifying its presence in the `tool box`.** If the tool is missing, go to Option 1.

+- Break the problem statement or task in simple non overlapping subtasks, this is also applicable when invoking `Tool Agent`.

 ---

 ### **Action Input Format Guidelines** (for code snippets):